wearemd/wordpress-starter/README.md

 Then rename every occurence of `new-website` in the entire parent folder (except in `./README.md`) using your **`theme-name`**.

-Finally run `make setup` to get everything ready (Docker containers, WordPress files, etc.).
+Finally run `make setup` to get everything ready: Docker containers, WordPress download and configuration (Fr by default, you can change this in [Makefile, line 17](https://github.com/wearemd/wordpress-starter/blob/master/Makefile#L17)), etc.

+Your WordPress is ready to be themed, well done fella (yes, there is nothing else to do) 👊

 ### Serve
 `make`